Denotational Semantics for Probabilistic and Concurrent Programs: Pomset Languages and Purely Nondeterministic Concurrency

-The pomset language semantics is shown in \Cref{fig:pomlang-semantics}, where each $\Alpha \in \de{C}_\powdom$ corresponds to a particular sequence of test resolutions.
-Whenever an $\mathsf{assume}$ fails, the trace is eliminated.
-When a branch occurs, \ie in an if-statement or while-loop, the set of traces is duplicated to account for both the ``true'' and ``false'' branches.
-Loops are interpreted as the least fixed point of $\Xi_{\tuple{C,b}}$, which is Scott continuous in the subset $\subseteq$ order, since suprema (given by $\cup$) are associative and commutative.
-The $\skp$ appears in the false branch to correspond to $\Phi_{\tuple{C,b}}$.
+The pomset language semantics $\de{-}_\powdom \colon \cmd \to \pomlang$, which is standard \cite{kappe2020concurrent,laurence2014completeness}, is given in \Cref{fig:pomlang-semantics} of \Cref{app:plsem}.
+In this model, each $\Alpha \in \de{C}_\powdom$ corresponds to a particular sequence of test resolutions.
+When an $\code{assume}$ fails, the trace is eliminated.
+When a branch occurs, \ie in an if-statement or while-loop, the set of traces is duplicated to account for both the ``true'' and ``false'' branches, as we saw in \Cref{fig:pomset-example}.
+Loops are interpreted as the (possibly infinite) union of all finite traces, so infinite pomsets are not needed.

-Although the semantics is defined using pomsets with tests, $\test_\powdom = \emptyset$, so the formula of every node in $\Alpha$ is $\tru$.
-In addition, all pomsets are finite and $\bot$ nodes are never introduced, meaning that $\Alpha$ consists only of actions and fork nodes.
-We therefore get that the definition sequential composition is the standard one, \eg \cite{gischer1988equational,pratt1986modeling,meyer1989pomset,bakker1990metric}.